jupyterlab/jupyterlab/docs/source/user/extensions.rst

     jupyter labextension unlock my-extension:plugin

-The locked plugins appear on the pluigin list with a lock icon and cannot be enabled/disabled from the user interface:
+The locked plugins appear on the plugin list with a lock icon and cannot be enabled/disabled from the user interface:

 .. image:: ../images/plugin-manager-plugin-locked.png
    :align: center